dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

     //This employee does not have a current assignment.
 Let's find a new one! const op = await ctx.client<AlertEmployee>('alert_employee').whereNull('employee_name').orderBy(['alert_id']).first();

-    if (op) { //found an alert that needs work - assign it! op.employee_name = employee_name;
+    if (op) { //found an alert that needs work - set expiration time and assign it! op.employee_name = employee_name;
       const alert_id = op.alert_id;
       employees[0].alert_id = op.alert_id;